ethernal/react-boilerplate/README.md

 `TypeError: Cannot read property 'some' of undefined` when tunning a `test` project and that points to babel `at rewriteModuleStatementsAndPrepareHeader (node_modules/@babel/helper-module-transforms/lib/index.js:115:44)` happens only when using `--runInBand` with `--no-cache` combination.

 If your tests are failing please remove either of these flags.
 Your tests will pass.
-I assume this is a bug in Jest.
+This was a bug in Jest < 24.
+See: https://github.com/facebook/jest/issues/7762

 ### Cypress and Chrome Enterprise